Potato curry also known as aloo curry in a white bowl

 How to make Potato Curry (Stovetop)

 • Pour 2 tablespoons oil to a hot pan.
-When the oil becomes hot, add cumin seeds (optional).
+When the oil becomes hot, add the optional ingredients – mustard, cumin seeds & curry leaves.

 • Add chopped onions & saute until they turn pink or transparent.